Vrikshasana

 Tadasana (Mountain Pose): How To Do It, Benefits, Step By Step Instructions & Precautions

 Tadasana, also known as the Mountain Pose, is a foundational yoga asana that serves as the starting point for many standing poses.
 Despite its simplicity, Tadasana offers numerous physical and mental benefits.
 This powerful pose helps align the body and encourages mindfulness, making it ideal for practitioners at all levels.
-In Sanskrit, the word “Tada” means “mountain,” symbolizing stability and stillness—qualities embodied in the Mountain Pose.
+In Sanskrit, the word “Tada” means “mountain” symbolizing stability and stillness—qualities embodied in the Mountain Pose.

 What is Tadasana (Mountain Pose)?